Sitecore-Hackathon/2019-Red-Hack-Zombies/documentation/README.md

 ## Usage

-step 1.
-Open your Sitecore 9.1 instance and navigate to Content Editor. step 2.
-Go to any existing item which you want to make as a cloned item. step 3.
-Navigate to the Review tab.
+1. Open your Sitecore 9.1 instance and navigate to Content Editor.
+2. Go to any existing item which you want to make as a cloned item.
+3. Navigate to the Review tab.
 You see a "CloneMe" button.
 Please refer to below screenshot,

 ![CloneMe Button](images/cloneme-button.png?raw=true "CloneMe Button")

-step 4.
-Click on the "CloneMe" button.
-Then a pop up will be shown. step 5.
-Select the source item from which you want to clone the current item and click OK.
+4. Click on the "CloneMe" button.
+Then a pop up will be shown.
+5. Select the source item from which you want to clone the current item and click OK.
 Please refer to below screenshot,

 ![Select Source Item](images/select-source-item.png?raw=true "Select Source Item")

-After few seconds a pop up will be shown which will contain the success message.
+6. After few seconds a pop up will be shown which will contain the success message.
 Please refer to below screenshot

 ![Clone Success Message](images/clone-success-message.png?raw=true "Clone Success Message")

 ## Video